giplgwm/Work-Market-Talent-Filter/README.md

 # Work Market Tech Hider
 A web browser extension made to hide work market techs.
-When toggled on it will hide the profiles of any techs who do have no completed a job for your company in the past.
-Configurable filters is planned to be added.
+When toggled on it will hide profiles of applicants to your ticket if they hit any of the following filters, which are individually toggleable.
+- 0 Jobs
+- 0 Jobs for your company
+- Any abandoned jobs for your company
+- Any abandoned jobs

 ![Example Profile that would be hidden](example.png "Example Profile that would be hidden")

-**The circled field is what the extension uses to determine if a profile should be hidden.
-(In the 'yours' tab)**

-0 = hidden.
-Anything else = not hidden.
-This value represents the total number of jobs a tech has completed for your company.

-The extension reads the other values in the table (Cancelled jobs/Abandoned jobs) but currently does nothing else with them.
-These fields are a prime candidate for customizable filters (which will be added soon) since individuals/companies will have their own threshold for acceptable technicians.
+*stop reviewing profiles that look like this!*

+**This is not meant to discriminate against new technicians on the platform, rather as a convenience tool for companies who have restrictions on what techs can be used for a job.**

 ## Installation Guide (For those who can't install through chrome web store or want to use it before its been approved there):
 1. Download the [Release](https://github.com/giplgwm/Work-Market-Tech-Hider/releases/latest).
 Extract the folder that is inside the ZIP.
 This contains the extension.